fbpx

 Eminent Domain Lawyer

 The government can seize property owned by a private citizen as long as two criteria are met.
 First, the seizure must benefit the public.
 And second, the government must provide the property owner with just compensation.
 Unfortunately, this does not always occur.
-It is also a confusing and complex area of the law for most private citizens, creating frustration and uncertainty for those who face a condemnation or eminent domain case.
+It is also a confusing and complex area of law for most private citizens, creating frustration and uncertainty for those who face a condemnation or eminent domain case.
 An eminent domain lawyer can help private citizens understand if they are the victim of an illegal taking or if the government overstepped its authority when it took their property.

 Flint Cooper provides premier and aggressive representation to citizens across the United States.
 The firm consists of knowledgeable leaders and fighters who are not afraid to go up against the full force of the government to protect the rights of everyday Americans.